All Lives Matter: Motivation and beliefs

 The motivations of the All Lives Matter movement are disputed and may vary between individuals.
-Racial prejudice and racist sentiments against Black people are correlated with support for All Lives Matter.
+According to a study published in the British Journal Of Social Psychology, measures of racial prejudice and racist sentiments against Black people are correlated with support for All Lives Matter.
 This racism may be explicitly acknowledged, or it may be implicit racism that is not apparent to those expressing it.
-Some advocates of All Lives Matter instead support racial color blindness as a means to equality, favoring inclusive terms like All Lives Matter over those that emphasize a particular demographic.
+Some advocates of All Lives Matter instead support racial color blindness as a means to equality, favoring terms they argue are more inclusive like All Lives Matter over those that emphasize a particular demographic.
 Support for the All Lives Matter movement is also correlated with stricter definitions of discrimination; individuals that believe discrimination must be intentional are more likely to support All Lives Matter.
 Support for Black Lives Matter and All Lives Matter have not been shown to be mutually exclusive, and some individuals may support or oppose both movements.

-Opinions
+Criticisms

 According to professor of critical race theory, David Theo Goldberg, "All Lives Matter" reflects a view of "racial dismissal, ignoring, and denial".
 Philosopher Chris Lebron describes "All Lives Matter" as a "disingenuous retort" that misunderstands the problem raised by Black Lives Matter proponents.
 On Real Time with Bill Maher, Bill Maher expressed support for use of the "Black Lives Matter" phrase, stating that "'All Lives Matter' implies that all lives are equally at risk, and they're not".